How the March 2019 Temporary Rwanda-Uganda Border Closure affects Tourists

 Uganda – Rwanda Border Closure hurts the Tourism Image of both Countries

 The Uganda – Rwanda Border Closure – The Impact on Tourism.
-The March 2019 Closure of the Rwandan – Ugandan Border damages the image of both countries and is counterproductive to both countries proclaiming themselves as a safe, secure and stable Destination for African Travelers, Tourists on Safari, and Visitors to both Countries.
+The March 2019 Closure of the Rwandan – Ugandan Border damages the image of both countries.
+It is counterproductive to both countries proclaiming themselves as a safe, secure, and stable Destination for African Travelers, Tourists on Safari, and Visitors to both Countries.

 We are not politicians but Tour Operators that have freely crossed the border between Uganda and Rwanda shuttling Tourists on Safari with us to destinations on both sides of the border.
 We are not one of those that is pointing the finger but are asking for a timely resolution of the Differences that Uganda and Rwanda have with each other.

-Though Tourists have not been directly affected by the border closure, we find news of the border closure between Rwanda and Uganda as being detrimental to the aim of both countries where Tourism is the Bread and Butter of both countries Economy which in turn employs thousands in meaningful jobs in both countries.
+Though Tourists have not been directly affected by the border closure, we find news of the border closure between Rwanda and Uganda as being detrimental to the aim of both countries.
+Two countries where Tourism is the Bread and Butter of both countries’ Economies, which in turn employs thousands in meaningful jobs in both countries.